-Blood Coven Vampire series written by Mari Mancusi featuring stories about vampires, and although the main story was about the night creatures, but then, later on, they have werewolves issue followed by shocking revelation on their fae heritage, and then the author got creative she included Disneyland characters, and just before the whole series ended, Mythology, time travelling and Zombies followed suit.
+Blood Coven Vampire series written by Mari Mancusi featuring stories about vampires, and although the main story was about the night creatures, it didn’t end there.
+They also have werewolves issue followed by a shocking revelation on their fae heritage.
+Then the author got creative, she included Disneyland characters, and just before the whole series ended, Mythology, time travelling and Zombies followed suit.

 Series Title: Blood Coven Vampire